-If equity markets in 2017 were defined by historically low volatility, that trend was blown up just six weeks into 2018, as the S&P 500 fell 47 points on February 5 and then immediately bounced back – a 3.58% round trip in the space of 15 minutes.
+If equity markets in 2017 were defined by historically low volatility, that trend was blown up just six weeks into 2018, as the S&P 500 lost more than 3.5 percentage points – and bounced back again – in the space of just 15 minutes.
 The Vix index of S&P 500 implied volatility also experienced a violent move around the same time.
 It finished the day at 37.32, having opened on Friday at 13.64.

-It was yet another example of random intraday stress events market-makers face on an increasingly regular basis.
+It was yet another example of the intraday stress events market-makers are facing on an increasingly regular basis.
 For Citadel Securities, the event helped justify an overhaul of its risk management framework, implemented at the beginning of the year to cope better with these short, extreme bouts of volatility.

 “As a result of the changes we implemented, we were able to spot the risk, adjust our risk budget in real time in ETFs [exchange-traded funds] and options markets,” says Frank Krepelka, head of risk and trading operations at Citadel Securities.

 By being able to alter its own risk limits in real time, the firm could increase its market-making capabilities in products requiring more liquidity.
 Previously, it used static risk controls, which were less flexible and required a manual process for adjusting the risk budget.
 Moving to an automated system enables Citadel to dial up or dial down individual businesses’ risk limits in real time – such as during flash, highly volatile events – while at the same time ensuring the firm’s overall risk limit is not breached.

 This change was partly inspired by the volatility of August 2015, when China devalued its currency for a second consecutive day, sending shockwaves across financial markets.
 Other events also contributed, including the US Treasuries flash rally in 2014 and the Swiss National Bank de-pegging event in 2015.